 “So your mother tells me.”

 “My mother?”
 Neoma said in confusion.
-She hadn’t seen the weaver who’d given birth to her since following the lure of promised knowledge; what her parents had thought of the disappearance of their odd daughter, the one who wanted answers to everything, she would never know.
+She hadn’t seen the weaver who’d given birth to her since following the lure of promised knowledge, and she was long dead.
+What her parents had thought of the disappearance of their odd daughter, the one who wanted answers to everything, she would never know.

-“Talir,” the earth-lord said patiently.
+“Talir,” the earthborn said patiently.
 “She is concerned for you, as is the nature of mothers.”

 “Neoma, raise your eyes.
 Talir’s daughter need never bow to anyone.”
-He sounded mildly exasperated, but not upset; Neoma cautiously looked up, and found the earth-lord regarding her with patient good humour.
+He sounded mildly exasperated, but not upset; Neoma cautiously looked up, and found the earthborn regarding her with patient good humour.
 “Yes, she is.
 And as is also sometimes in the nature of mothers, the moons are not pleased with what the others have done with the gifts they have been given.
-Few have had the courage to protest, fewer still to stand by it, and you alone have had the courage to escape.
-Talir guided you here, to the heart of my domain, and asked me, as a favour, to allow you to settle here.
+It saddens them that their children are taught to fear them.
+Few have had the courage to protest, fewer still to make the effort at escape, and you alone have been successful.
+Talir helped you, and guided you here, to the heart of my domain, and has asked me, as a favour, to allow you to settle here.
 So.
 Do you intend any act that will disrupt the balance of my lands?
 That will disturb the natural order here?”

-Neoma shook her head immediately.
+Neoma shook her head, trying to focus on the immediate.
 “I only intend to create a shelter of some kind,” she said honestly.
 “I eat little or nothing for a good part of Talir’s cycle, and I know both what plants are safe for food and how to hunt responsibly.
 I have no desire to make any more of an impact here than absolutely necessary.”